Editor's Choice

 Some politicians actively campaigned to keep the country segregated on racial grounds, for example, Lester Maddox, Governor of Georgia, 1967-1971.
 Maddox was well known for his segregationist stance and famously refused to serve black customers at his restaurant after the Civil Rights Act had been passed.

 Little Rock in Arkansas was a hub of activity both for and against the desegregation of schools.
-One organisation which protested against the Satirical cartoon of Lester Maddox, 'keeping an ear to the ground can limit your vision'.integration of pupils at a Little Rock school was the ‘American Nazi Party’.
+One organisation which protested against the integration of pupils at a Little Rock school was the ‘American Nazi Party’.
 Overcoming the initial surprise at finding a political organisation in America using this name, it is perhaps hardly surprising that a party espousing the ideals of Adolf Hitler would be against the racial desegregation of the country’s schools.

 The Capital Citizens’ Council (CCC) of Little Rock, Arkansas, also fought against the US Supreme Court’s decision to desegregate schools; focusing on the Little Rock Central High School.
 When nine black school children attempted to enrol in the school, the protest marches made by anti-integration supporters, and the subsequent violence, made national and international news.
 These nine students were initially removed from the school for their own safety, unable to return for several weeks until soldiers were sent to guard them in their classes.